Nicolas-Reyland/Chaikin3D/README.md

 ### Colors

 You can use the [CSS color code](https://www.w3.org/wiki/CSS/Properties/color/keywords) (extended colors too) to specify a color.
-An rgb value can be passed through the format *#rrggbb*, or any valid VSS color value.
+RGB values are accepted in the format *#rrggbb*.

 # Examples